-A: Reboot the unit.
-If the trouble persists across a reboot, try holding RECALL while you boot the unit to reset the "edit buffer."
+A: First try a simple reboot.
+If that doesn't work, Disconnect MIDI, USB and MFC and hold RECALL while you power on the unit.
 This will load an EMPTY preset, but won't affect any of your saved settings.

-Q: One of my presets produces no sound.
+Q: One or more of my presets produces no sound.